by Peter Waite

 Sometimes life throws us a curve ball.
 For some, one curve ball after another seems to come their direction.
 That's me.
 Maybe it was my happy childhood that led me to believe that life was going to be easy.
 Maybe it was that I'd never really known pain up close and personal.
 No obstacle was too big to overcome.
 Life was beautiful and full of opportunities.
 And it was... until a series of unexpected pitches came my way that shattered my illusions.

-Like many of you, I've sometimes struggled to put the pieces of my life back together.
+Like some of you, I've sometimes struggled to put the pieces of my life back together.
 My story isn't unique.
 For many of you it may sound all too familiar.
 It is what it is.
 I hope by sharing it I can lend some hope and insight for dealing with the unexpected challenges that arise in our lives.

 I was diagnosed with Irritable Bowel Syndrome (IBS) in college.
 I chalked it up to too much stress, a poor diet, and too little sleep.
 I wasn't going to let this "distraction" get in the way of living a full life.
 And for the most part it didn't.
 I managed as best I could.
 At graduation I married my college sweetheart and we looked forward to a happy life together.